preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 .. image:: quick-edit-button-new.png

 The Quick Edit button is always available for any user that has permissions to edit a certain page.
-No need to select to edit the page.
+No need to select to edit the page in the Action Menu.

 When the icon is used to open Quick Edit for a page, that page is automatically checked out, which means no other editor can edit that page until it's published.